rahdeensigari/bt-stm32/JOURNAL.md

 **Total Time Spent: 2.033 Hours**

-# Continued PCB - Board Outline, Mounting Holes, Fiducial Markers
+# August 31 - Board Outline, Mounting Holes, Fiducial Markers

 First thing I did today was the board outline.
 This was really simple, I just defined a basic outline that I can change later on if I need to: